bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: March 28

 We held a brief team discussion about the feasibility of soldering and just the project in general with our TA Dushyant.
+During our meeting, we shared valuable tips and tricks, and brainstormed potential solutions to enhance our soldering process.
+Some of the suggestions included investing in high-quality soldering equipment like a soldering station with temperature control and a hot air rework station for surface-mount components.
+We also considered attending workshops or classes to further develop our soldering skills.